percona/k8spxc-docs/docs/debug-shell.md

 # Exec into the containers

 If you want to examine the contents of a container "in place" using remote access to it, you can use the `kubectl exec` command.
 It allows you to run any command or just open an interactive shell session in the container.
-Of course, you will be able to have shell access to the container only if container supports it and has a “Running” state.
+Of course, you can have shell access to the container only if container supports it and has a “Running” state.

 In the following examples we will access the container `pxc` of the `cluster1-pxc-0` Pod.